trskop/apache-md5/README.md

 For more see `apt-get(8)` manual page or e.g. [Ubuntu Documentation: AptGet Howto][apt-get-howto].

-There is also a possibility to compile it your self, see
-<test/apache-htpasswd/README.md> for more information on how to do that.
+There is also a possibility to compile Apache `htpasswd` your self, see [test/apache-htpasswd/README.md][] for more information on how to do that.

 To run tests use command similar to this: